Siyâvash: War between Iran and Turan

-Siyâvash in Turan
+Self-exile and death in Turan

 Despite exile, Siavash is determined to find a new life for himself in the land of Turan.
 Afrasiab, the Turanian Emperor receives him warmly, and Peeran, the Grand Vizier, provides him with solace in his first few days in a foreign land.
 Eventually, Siavash falls in love with and marries Ferigees ("Curly Locks"), the Emperor's daughter, thereby sealing his new attachment to life at the Turanian Court.
 Delighted with the marriage, Afrasiab bestows the county of Khotan (now in Xinjiang, China) onto the bride and groom.
 Siavash sets about creating a new city, called Siavashgird, or "the round city of Siavash", and Gong ("Giant") Castle.
 However, Siavash's sudden rise to favour at the Turanian court causes much jealousy amongst certain of the knights and dignitaries, who wonder why the Emperor's daughter had been given to the prince of Iran, a foreigner and their sworn enemy.
 Garsivaz, foremost among the disgruntled few, sends secret messages to Afrasiab, proclaiming Siavash "a traitor," in view of his "letters" that had been sent to his father in Iran, Shah Kay Kavus.
 He also convinces Siyâvash that Afrasiab is plotting against him and will soon invade Khotan to reclaim the land bestowed upon him.

 Soon, the impetuous and egotistical Turanian Emperor mobilises against Siavash, and defeats his small army.
 However, Siavash manages to help his wife, Ferigees to escape with Peeran, who ensures that Ferigees reaches Iran, where her son, Kay Khosrow will grow to become a wise Shah who eventually restores order.

 Siavash is dragged before Afrasiab, who orders his execution by beheading.
 Peeran implores the Emperor not to commit the horrendous mistake of killing the innocent: "Do not make thyself a flag upon this Earth."
 The hot-headed Afrasiab ignores the warning and the execution is carried out swiftly.
 As Siyâvash's blood reaches the ground, a plant grows upon the same spot and is later named "Khune Asyavushan," or the "blood of Siavash."
 This line in the epic ties the story to the early links between the name "Siavash," and his role as the spirit of vegetative growth.

+Legacy

 The news of his execution causes uproar in Iran, and, to this day, is still commemorated in Shiraz as the day of Savušun.
 His tragic death, as recounted in the Shahnameh has inspired hundreds of poems, essays, songs and stories in Iranian literature, among them Simin Dânešvar's groundbreaking novel Savušun, which has the distinction of being the first novel to be written in Persian by a female author.

-Siyâvaš in Central Asian Zoroastrianism
+In Central Asian Zoroastrianism

 Before the Islamization of Central Asia, the inhabitants of both Khwarazm and Sogdia performed sacrifices and other rituals dedicated to Siyâvaš.
 According to the historian Tolstov, "Siyavash was also venerated as the Central Asian god of dying and reviving vegetation."